-- 1. Write a note on the short stories of Saadat Hasan Manto? - 2.
-Write about the life and impact of partition on Saadat Hasan Manto? - 3.
-Discuss the mastery of Saadat Hasan Manto in depicting the human psyche and sufferings?
+- 1. Write a note on the short stories of Saadat Hasan Manto. - 2.
+Write a note about the impact of partition on Saadat Hasan Manto. - 3.
+Discuss the mastery of Saadat Hasan Manto in depicting the human psyche and sufferings.

-In this lesson, we have learnt of Saadat Hasan Manto's life, his diverse range of subject matter and his place in Indian writing in English.
+In this lesson, you have learnt about Saadat Hasan Manto's life, his diverse range of themes and his place in Indian writing in English.
 His works highlight various social concerns and many of them revolve around the theme of independence.
 The lesson also makes an assessment of Saadat Hasan Manto as a short story writer.

-The Life and Works of Saadat Hasan Manto, by Alok Bhalla.
-1997, Indian Institute of Advance Study.

-The Life and Works of Saadat Hasan Manto.
+- ♦ The Life and Works of Saadat Hasan Manto, by Alok Bhalla.
+1997, Indian Institute of Advance Study. - ♦ The Life and Works of Saadat Hasan Manto.
 Introduction by Leslie Flemming; trans.
 By Tahira Naqvi.
 Lahore, Pakistan: Van guard Books Ltd., 1985.